 The Breeze start screen should look like this:

-A “Project” called “Powder_Quantification” has now been created that includes seven training images (with different concentrations) and three unknown test images.
+The project named “Powder_Quantification” has been created that includes seven training images with different, known, concentrations of powder and three test images with unknown concentrations.

-You can click on a table row to see the preview image (pseudo-RGB) for each image.
+You can click on a table row to see the preview (pseudo-RGB) for each image.

-Press the “Back” button in the upper left corner to return to the Group level.
+Select the Back button in the upper left corner to return to the Group view.

 Import of values of powder content for the training set